soldiergit/ispogsecbob/ispogsecbob-fabric/network/README.md

 *NOTE:* After navigating to the documentation, choose the documentation version that matches your version of Fabric

-start network `y|./byfn.sh up -a -o etcdraft -s couchdb`
+start network `y|./byfn.sh up -a -n -o etcdraft -s couchdb`

 stop and clean `y|./byfn.sh -m down`